vidyashankar13/aws-drs-automation/README.md

 4. S3 bucket
 ---

-## Process Overview
+##  Overview
-1. This Repo uses CloudFormation template to launch the resources in AWS.Below are the services launched by CFT
+1. This repository uses CloudFormation template to launch the resources in AWS.Below are the services launched by CFT
-      - AWS Lambda with Python 3.9 Runtime (Used to call AWS DRS API's) uses Boto3
+      - AWS Lambda with Python 3.9 Runtime.
-      - IAM Role required to restore servers using AWS DRS
+      - IAM Role with IAM policy required to restore servers using AWS DRS
+2. Lambda function uses Boto3 to make AWS DRS API calls to perform recovery opertaions.
+ # How To Guide:
+  1. Upload drs-repl.zip to an S3 bucket and note the path
+  2. Create a CloudFormation Stack using the lambda.yaml template
-2. Event to be passed to AWS Lambda:
+  3. Event to be passed to AWS Lambda:
       - For Point In Time Recovery (use Snapshot ID):
          ```
           {